agda/agda-stdlib/notes/style-guide.md

 #### Module imports

-* All module imports should be at the top of the file immediately after the module declaration.
+* All module imports should be placed at the top of the file immediately after the module declaration.

 * If the module takes parameters that require imports from other files then those imports only may be placed above the module declaration.